-This gracious residential renovation in Hammond, Louisiana brought back a this historic home to its former charm.
+This gracious residential renovation in Hammond, Louisiana brought back this historic home to its former charm.
 Adamick Architecture worked with Pentek Construction to restore the main residence and add a father-in-law accessory structure to the rear yard.
 Noteworthy exterior improvements to home include a covered back porch, a new deck, and installing more historically appropriate columns and hand rails on the existing front porch, which faces the Hammond Historic District.
 The interior renovations added a spacious updated kitchen, new cabinetry, and walk-in closets, and restored such vintage architectural features as the hardwood floors and generous wood windows.
 The remodeled home boasts five bedrooms and four-and-half baths.
 In addition to coordinating approvals from the Hammond historic district landmarks commission, Adamick Architecture helped the client establish the eligibility of the property for residential historic rehabilitation tax credits, reducing the overall cost of the project.

 This historic double in Bayou St. John was renovated into a single-family residence along with its neighboring sister house.
-Adamick Architecture reconfigured the home to preserves the historic architectural appearance of a traditional Italianate double-shotgun while reorganizing its interior for contemporary use.
+Adamick Architecture reconfigured the home to preserve the historic architectural appearance of a traditional Italianate double-shotgun while reorganizing its interior for contemporary use.
 We connected the original four front rooms to blend formal and casual style particularly valued in New Orleans, with a formal living room, den, diving room, and kitchen.
 Accessed by a hallway off the front rooms, the three bedrooms include a master bedroom with a master bathroom featuring a large walk-in shower, elegant cast iron clawfoot bathtub, and double-vanity.
 The renovation also incorporated modern amenities such as a laundry room, central and heat, and a sophisticated new kitchen.
 This 1,800-square foot, three-bedroom, two-bath single-family home showcases traditional architectural features such as soaring twelve foot high ceilings, original heart pine flooring, exposed brick fireplaces with wood mantelpieces, and restored double-hung wood windows.
 (Photography by SNAP Real Estate Photography, LLC.)

 This historic renovation is one of four sister double shotgun houses just steps from the banks of Bayou St. John on Dumaine.
 The project was undertaken simultaneously with the adjacent property, which was one of the sister houses.
 This 2100 square foot residence was originally a double and was renovated into single family home.
 Once an eyesore after Hurricane Katrina, this three bedroom, three bath has been lovingly restored by Adamick Architecture.
 Some of the original historic features include brick fireplaces, antique heart pine flooring, 12’ high ceilings, brackets, and a clapboard façade.
 As you enter the house you are greeted by a large living room where the front two rooms of the shot gun were combined.
 As you pass through the historic sets of pocket doors you enter the dining room on one side or a modern kitchen with stainless steel appliances and wet bar on the other.
 A center hallway leads to the bedrooms.
 On one side two bedrooms share a jack and jill bath and on the other there is a spacious master suite.
 At the end of the hall an entertainment room looks out onto the spacious backyard and deck.